These condensed milk biscuits (cookies) are thick, soft, chewy, and flavoured with condensed milk. The perfect all-rounder of the biscuit world.

 Instructions

-- Add in the condensed milk, and vanilla essence.
-Mixed until well combined.1 tin sweetened condensed milk,1 teaspoon vanilla extract
+- Add in the sweetened condensed milk, and vanilla essence.
+Mix in until well combined.395 grams sweetened condensed milk, 1 tablespoon vanilla extract

-- Divide the cookies either using a cookie scoop ( I used a 5cm cookie scoop and then divided each scoop into two for smaller biscuits) or roll our balls approximately 3cm in diameter.
-Place the rolled cookies onto a cookie sheet about 4 cm apart and squash down until about 1cm tall, using your fingers or a fork.
+- Portion or divide the cookie dough using a cookie scoop (I used a 5cm cookie scoop, and then divided each scoop in half).
+Or roll out balls of dough approximately 3cm in diameter.
+Place the rolled cookie dough balls onto the prepared baking sheet about 4cm (1.5 inches) apart.
+Press the cookies down until they are about 1cm tall using your fingers or the back of a fork.

 Notes